Overview

 x_live_search

-Searches X (formerly Twitter) for posts matching the query and optional filters.
-Returns an AI-generated summary of findings with citations to source posts.
+Searches X (formerly Twitter) for posts matching the query and optional filters using xAI’s Agentic Search Tools API.
+The AI agent autonomously explores and makes follow-up queries to provide comprehensive results with citations to source posts.

 Arguments